JoeBiellik/pleasenospam/README.md

 3. Configure `docker-compose.yml` with Docker options and ports to use

-4. Start the frontend, database and mail server:
+4. Start the production frontend, database and mail servers:
   ```sh
   docker-compose up
   ```